CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 6. **currentrownb** - Number of the row being processed when this log entry was created.
 Different from 'firstrowid' which is an identifier.
 7. **count** - Number of rows pertaining to this log entry group.
 Equal to logFrequency for 'PROGRESS' entries.
 Equal to the number of identical invalidations or errors for 'INVALID_VALUE' and 'TRANSLATION_ERROR' entries.

-The 'sourceRowIdColumn' parameter is necessary for logging to be enabled.
-It is used by the logging system to identify, in the 'firstrowid' column, the first source table row having triggered this type of log entry.
-If 'sourceRowIdColumn' is not provided, logging is disabled.
+The "sourceRowIdColumn" parameter is necessary for logging to be enabled.
+It is used by the logging system to identify, in the "firstrowid" column, the first source table row having triggered this type of log entry.
+If "sourceRowIdColumn" is not provided, logging is disabled.

 Invalidation and translation errors can happen millions of time in some translation projects.
 Log entries of of the same type are grouped together in order to avoid generating a huge number of identical rows in the log table.
-The 'count' attribute of the logging table reflects the number of time an identical error has happened during the translation process.
+The "count" attribute of the logging table reflects the number of time an identical error has happened during the translation process.
 By default the logging system will log only the first 100 entries of the same type.
-You can change this behavior by adding the 'dupLogEntriesHandling' parameter to TT_Translate() specifying how to handle duplicate log entries.
+You can change this behavior by adding the "dupLogEntriesHandling" parameter to TT_Translate() specifying how to handle duplicate log entries.
 "ALL_GROUPED" will log all entries (not only the first 100 ones) grouped together.
 It is the slowest option.
 "ALL_OWN_ROW" will log each entry into its own row.
 It is the fastest option but it might result in a huge number of rows in the logging table.
 Between these two options, you can instead specify a maximum number of entries per similar invalid rows as a single quoted integer.
-The default value for 'dupLogEntriesHandling' is '100'.
+The default value for "dupLogEntriesHandling" is '100'.

 Logging tables are created beside the translation table for which the translation function was created (with TT_Prepare()).
 They have the same name as the translation table but with the '_log_00X' suffix.

 By default, every time you execute the translation function, a new log table is created with an incremental name.
-You can change this behavior by settting the TT_Translate() 'incrementLog' parameter to FALSE.
+You can change this behavior by settting the TT_Translate() "incrementLog" parameter to FALSE.
 In this case the log table number '001' will be created or overwritten if it already exists.
-When 'incrementLog' is set to TRUE, it's default value, and you execute TT_Translate() often, you will end up with many log tables.
+When "incrementLog" is set to TRUE, it's default value, and you execute TT_Translate() often, you will end up with many log tables.
 You can list the last one using the TT_ShowLastLog() function:

 ```sql
 SELECT * FROM TT_ShowLastLog(translationTableSchema, translationTable);
 ```

-If you produced many log tables but are still interested in listing a specific one, you can provide it's number with the 'logNb' argument to TT_ShowLastLog().
+If you produced many log tables but are still interested in listing a specific one, you can provide it's number with the "logNb" argument to TT_ShowLastLog().

 You can delete all log tables associated with a translation table with the TT_DeleteAllLogs() function: